bebnev/react-native-local-authentication/docs/Api-Reference.md

 #### `select()`

-Chooses something from passed in object by current biometry type.
+Chooses something from passed in object by device biometry type.

 ```javascript